 Amy S.B.
 Bohnert is a mental health services researcher with training in public health who focuses her research on epidemiology and brief interventions regarding substance use and related disorders.
 Within a team of collaborators at the University of Michigan and the Department of Veterans Affairs, she has led a number of projects related to overdose and prescription drug safety.
 A number of her research activities have been specifically aimed at improving care occurring in substance use disorder treatment settings.
 Dr. Bohnert has demonstrated a particular expertise in applying epidemiology methods to the analysis of electronic health records-based datasets to answer important questions for health services delivery.
 Dr. Bohnert earned her PhD in Public Health at Johns Hopkins University and completed her postdoctoral fellowship with the Department of Veterans Affairs, National Serious Mental Illness Treatment Research and Evaluation Center in Ann Arbor, MI.
 She has an appointment as an Associate Professor in the Department of Psychiatry at the University of Michigan.

-The PROviding Mental health Precision Treatment (PROMPT) Precision Health Study is the second use case funded by Precision Health (PH) and has the potential to position the University of Michigan as the leader in precision mental health.
+The PROviding Mental health Precision Treatment (PROMPT) Precision Health Study is the second use case funded by Precision Health (PH) and has the potential to position the University of Michigan as a leader in precision mental health.

 Depression, sleep disorders, addiction, and anxiety are leading and growing causes of disability, productivity loss, and premature mortality globally.
 The number of behavioral health clinicians available to provide face-to-face, traditional care, however, is woefully inadequate to meet the growing need.
 Further, a substantial proportion of patients who receive traditional care do not get better.
 With inadequate evidence to meaningfully guide treatment decisions and little objective measures of mental health symptoms available, choice of treatment is often based on clinician preference and simple heuristics.